 Staff made several changes to the Conditions of Certification that were not caused by the PTA.
 Nevertheless, NextEra Blythe Solar has agreed to these changes where they do not impose additional substantial burdens on construction and operation of the BSPP as Modified.
-NextEra Blythe Solar accepts the SA proposed modifications to Conditions of Certification BIO-1 through BIO-4, BIO-9 through BIO-11, BIO-23, and BIO-25 through BIO-27.
-For ease of the Committee, where we have proposed a modification to Conditions of Certification where Staff proposed changes that were acceptable, we show those changes as "accepted" and propose our modifications using strikethrough and bold and underline conventions.
+NextEra Blythe Solar accepts the SA proposed modifications to Conditions of Certification BIO-1 through BIO-4, , BIO-9 through BIO-11, BIO-23, and BIO-25 through BIO-27.

 The SA modifications to Condition of Certification BIO-5 are acceptable to NextEra Blythe Solar with the following modification to the last paragraph of the condition language relating to the presence of the Designated Biologist on site.
-Staff and NextEra Blythe Solar agreed to the following modification to Condition of Certification BIO-5 at the November 12, 2013 Workshop.
+To clarify that the Designated Biologist need not be present on site during all activities, NextEra Blythe Solar proposes the following modifications.

 If the Designated Biologist is unavailable for direct consultation, the Biological Monitor shall act on behalf of the Designated Biologist.
-It is expected that the Designated Biologist will be onsite during site mobilization, pre-construction, and construction activities.
+It is expected that the Designated Biologist will typically be onsite during site mobilization, pre-construction, and construction activities or available by phone.

 Staff modified Condition of Certification BIO-6 in a manner that is largely acceptable to NextEra Blythe Solar with minor modifications.
-Staff and NextEra Blythe Solar agreed to the following modifications to Condition of Certification BIO-6 at the November 12, 2013 Workshop.

 The first modification is to delete the word "pre-construction" to clarify that the Worker Environmental Awareness Program (WEAP) cannot be implemented during "pre-construction".
 The second modification is to Item 6 of the Condition of Certification relating to fire prevention measures from using vehicles on site.
 Since the purpose of the requirement is to reduce the potential for igniting brush from the hot underside of vehicles, we have proposed modifications to clarify that where brush is cleared and well maintained, fire risk is reduced and vehicles are free to travel in such areas.

-BIO-6 The project owner shall develop and implement a Blythe Project-specific Worker Environmental Awareness Program (WEAP) and shall secure approval for the WEAP from the CPM.
+BIO-6 The project owner shall develop and implement a Blythe Projectspecific Worker Environmental Awareness Program (WEAP) and shall secure approval for the WEAP from the CPM.
 The project owner shall also provide them, USFWS and CDFW a copy of all portions of the WEAP relating to desert tortoise and any other federal or state-listed species for review and comment.
-The WEAP shall be administered to all onsite personnel including surveyors, construction engineers, employees, contractors, contractor's employees, supervisors, inspectors, subcontractors, and delivery personnel.
+The WEAP shall be administered to all onsite personnel including surveyors, construction engineers, employees, employees, contractors. contractor's supervisors, inspectors. subcontractors, and delivery personnel.
 The WEAP shall be implemented during pre-construction site mobilization, construction, commissioning, operation, non-operation, and closure.
 The WEAP shall: